GovindSuresh/govindsuresh.github.io/_posts/2020-01-06-reducing-bias-in-toxic-comments.md

 ## How can we measure bias?

-A lot of research and thought has gone into this and often this depends on the type of bias we are trying to reduce.
+A lot of research and thought has gone into the issue of bias in ML and often this depends on the type of bias we are trying to reduce.
 In this case, Jigsaw AI have provided a 'final bias metric' as part of the Kaggle competition that borrows heavily from a standard classification metric, the Reciever Operating Characteristic - Area Under Curve (ROC-AUC).
 We split the data into the subgroups mentioned earlier and calculate the AUC for each subgroup.
 These are then combined with the overall AUC to give a final score.
 Effectively we weight the standard ROC-AUC with performance against specific identity subgroups.
 A high overall AUC but much lower weighted AUC suggests the model is heavily biased despite strong overall performance at classification.

 If you are interested you can find Jigsaw AI's explanation of the metric [here](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/overview/evaluation).
 In addition to this, Jigsaw AI have written [this paper](https://arxiv.org/abs/1903.04561) which delves more deeply into the development of the metric we are using.